infinum/frontend-handbook/Assets.md

 ### 2. Optimization

-Before adding a new icon to our codebase, we should optimize it using [SVGOMG](https://jakearchibald.github.io/svgomg/) tool.
-[Here are settings](https://gist.github.com/kristian240/bf7be2570e7cc8074718484130d5ae2e) I use for a while now, and at the time, when I was configuring my settings, this would give me the best output.
-Feel free to reuse them.
+Before adding a new icon to our codebase, we should optimize it. [`svgo`](https://github.com/svg/svgo) is a go-to tool for this purpose, with [SVGOMG](https://jakearchibald.github.io/svgomg/) as its hosted UI.
+[Here are the preferred settings](https://gist.github.com/kristian240/bf7be2570e7cc8074718484130d5ae2e) that should give the optimal output.

 ### 3. Add to codebase